-On April 3rd, during Passover, Peretz dies of a heart attack in Warsaw.
-Dinezon sits as a shomer (watchman) until his friend’s body is removed from the apartment.
+On April 3rd, during Passover, Peretz dies of a heart attack in his Warsaw apartment.
+Dinezon sits as a shomer (watchman) until his friend’s body is removed and transported to the cemetery.
 One hundred thousand mourners turn out for Peretz’s funeral.

-With Peretz gone, Dinezon turns his attention and support to the Yiddish secular schools movement in Poland.
+With Peretz gone, a grief-stricken Jacob Dinezon turns his attention and support to Poland’s Yiddish secular schools’ movement.

 On May 13th, Sholem Aleichem dies in America.
-One hundred thousand mourners line the streets of New York City for his funeral.
+Over one hundred and fifty thousand mourners line the streets of New York City for his funeral.

 In the same year as the Russian Revolution, Dinezon’s friend Sholem Abramovitsh dies in Odessa.